datacommonsorg/website/tools/nl/nl_metadata/README.md

 After starting the job, you can monitor its status in the [Cloud Run section of the GCP Console](https://console.cloud.google.com/run) for the `datcom-nl` project.

 For reference, the results of previous experimental runs can be found in the `datcom-website-dev` GCP project, under the `gmechali-csv-testing` GCS bucket.
+Note that these are purely  historical runs for reference-use only; any future runs should be done in `datcom-nl`.

 ### Handling Failures